aqntks/yolov5-ios-tensorflow-lite/README.md

 ## Overview

-This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on the [COCO dataset](http://cocodataset.org/).
+This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [Yolov5](https://github.com/ultralytics/yolov5) model.
 These instructions walk you through building and running the demo on an iOS device.

 <!-- TODO(b/124116863): Add app screenshot. -->